spencertipping/tau/doc/pi-gc.md

 ### Data stack
-The simplest abstraction: it's just a series of `π₀r` values in a vector, the back of which is the top of the stack.
+The simplest abstraction: it's just a series of `πr` values in a vector, the back of which is the top of the stack.

 ### Frame stack
-Internally, two stacks: one of `π₀r` values (the data), and one of `uN`s describing the size of each frame.
+Internally, two stacks: one of `πr` values (the data), and one of `uN`s describing the size of each frame.
 We resize the data stack by a frame size at a time, but the GC process treats all of the frame data uniformly.

-Because frame registers may not have been initialized, we use `π₀hω` as a null reference that is stable under GC and cannot be used by π₀ bytecode.
+Because frame registers may not have been initialized, we use `πhω` as a null reference that is stable under GC and cannot be used by π bytecode.

 ### Native frame